-To claim a tax deduction for any concessional personal super contributions, you’ll need to let your fund know you’re planning to claim a deduction.
+To claim a tax deduction for any personal super contributions, you’ll need to let your fund know you’re planning to claim a deduction.
 Contact your fund before you lodge your income tax return.
-When you submit your tax return you'll be able to claim the deduction on any concessional contributions you’ve made subject to your concessional contributions cap limit.
+When you submit your tax return you'll be able to claim the deduction on any non-concessional personal contributions you’ve made subject to your concessional contributions cap limit.

 2. You can carry forward super contributions into the new financial year

 Depending on your existing super balance, you may be able to carry forward any unused portion of the concessional contributions cap from previous years for up to 5 years.
 This is useful to know for anyone with a growing business.

-As you become more successful, or have a good quarter, you may be able to pay extra contributions to your super, in bulk.
+As you become more successful, or have a good quarter, you may be able to pay extra contributions to your super.

 Before making extra contributions, consider your debt levels as well as current and future financial commitments, including any super payments you may need to make to eligible employees.

 3. Remember that insurance cover is available through your super

 Nobody likes to talk about death, or not being able to work due to injury or illness but making sure you could survive without pay for a period of time can bring a sense of security to any business owner.